 World Abritration Café discusses Investor-State Disputes and ADR

 On 25 February 2017, the Chair of the Dispute Resolution Centre of the Energy Community, Dr Dirk Buschle, attended the World Abritration Café, an event organised under the auspices of the Vienna Arbitration Days 2017.
-Dr Buschle moderated discussions in the topic “Investor-State Disputes and ADR”.
+Dr Buschle moderated discussions on the topic of “Investor-State Disputes and ADR”.
 The debate was focused on the advantages of mediation over arbitration, especially in relation to energy disputes.

 A report of the discussions can be found below.